Kyle-Ganaway/arXiv-Scraper/README.md

 This project is an end-to-end data pipeline that scrapes, cleans, and analyzes research paper metadata from the arXiv.org e-print server.
 The goal was to collect a comprehensive dataset of all 2024 pre-prints in the field of Astrophysics (`astro-ph`) and its related disciplines to identify trends in research publication, collaboration, and revision cycles.

 The script successfully navigates the site's anti-scraping measures (including intermittent CAPTCHAs) and complex pagination to gather detailed data on over 19,000 papers.
-The collected data was then cleaned and analyzed using the pandas library, and the key findings were presented using `matplotlib` and `seaborn`.
+The collected data was then cleaned and analyzed using the pandas library, and the key findings were presented using matplotlib and seaborn.

 ## Key Skills Demonstrated